fathom-playground/playground/README.md

 ### Adventures-In-Residence:
 This is a grants program offering $5000 for adventures pioneering the playground.
 If you're interested, reach out with your adventure proposal to `contact(at)fathom.network`.

+# Growing the Playground
+Right now the playground is small.
+As we spawn and run adventures we want to reflect, iterate, and transform the playground into a solid foundation.

+This document is the source of truth for the playground community.
+Anyone can propose changes to it by opening up a Merge Request.
+As such we hope that it will develop to reflect the values and processes that drive our community.

+## Questions
+We have some questions we want to answer to inform this process.
+These are meant to guide changes to the playground and the tools it uses.

+### Playground Parameters and Structures
+- Are the constraints around adventures optimal?
+- Are the tools and systems we're using to collaborate working towards our goals?
+- Is our review process effective and fair both for grants and regular adventures?
+- Is the playground process reproducible/forkable/scalable?
+- What kinds of adventures are succeeding/failing?

+### Fathom
+- What tools and systems are neccessary for interacting with the fathom protocol
+- What are the most immediate and natural use-cases for decentralized credentials in a learning community
+- Are individuals able to come to consensus on assessments
+- Are the parameters of the Fathom Network appropriate:
+  - Consensus Distance
+  - Minimum size
+  - Inflation rate
+  - Challenge Periods

+## Getting Data
+All adventures and discussions in this repo are public and so are an excellent source of data.
+However we also want to captures more in depth data in the form of interviews with adventurers.
+These will be publicly compiled and shared in their own repository (or might even be an adventure of their own).